Zen and the Art of Instructional Design

-The Michigan Virtual School course development process has been fascinating to observe from the inside.
-When it’s decided that a new course should be offered through MVS, it’s first mapped out.
-Content standards serve as the initial framework, which help to establish learning objectives that serve as a rough outline of a course.
+The Michigan Virtual course development process has been fascinating to observe from the inside.
+When it’s decided that a new course should be offered through MV, it’s first mapped out.
+Content standards serve as the initial framework, which helps to establish learning objectives that serve as a rough outline of a course.

 This is where the design process picks up.
 An instructional designer works alongside a course content specialist to develop the course, fleshing out the learning objectives to create a whole online course.
 I first imagined the content person focusing strictly on the content and the designer concentrating on the technological pedagogical aspects.
 But after participating in a few of these projects I discovered that there is serious overlap, especially in the pedagogical decision making.